 Perfect Color Starts In Camera

-This device is small, easy to use, and should be a part of every photographer’s gear bag.
-I actually keep three in my bag in case I lose one, and I keep one on me to use throughout every shoot.
+You need to set your color balance custom in camera.
+And I do this continually throughout the shoot.
+A little device called the ExpoDisc is an amazing product, and makes this easy.
+It’s small, easy to use, and should be a part of every photographer’s gear bag.
+I actually keep a few in my bag in case I lose one, and there is always one in my pocket to use.

 Compare Before & After